paololapo/HeartRateEstimation/Task.md

 # Time and Frequency Analysis
 [ ] Statistical Analysis

-[ ] Fourier Analysis: do the fourier transform, plot the spectrum, describe it a little, maybe understand what is happening by using google
+[P] Fourier Analysis: do the fourier transform, plot the spectrum, describe it a little, maybe understand what is happening by using google

 # Filter
 [ ] Research filter types and utility